 Leonard’s Bakery is one of the most iconic eateries on Oahu.
 Its malasadas have been feeding Oahu residents since 1952.
 Malasadas are Portuguese donuts, which are well-loved on the islands!
 Their menu is full of different types of tasty pastries - pies, cupcakes, muffins, and much more.
 Visit to try some of Oahu’s favorite tastes!

 7. Visit Tropical Nut Farms

-Located just down the road from Kualoa Ranch, Tropical Nut Farms offer an array of locally grown and produced items - such coffee, chocolates, and macadamia nuts.
+Located just down the road from Kualoa Ranch, Tropical Nut Farms offers an array of locally grown and produced items - such as coffee, chocolates, and macadamia nuts.
 Peruse their charming store to pick up things you can only get in Hawaii!